emonhossainraihan/Notes/HTTP-and-authentication.md

-<h3 align="center">Authentication means confirming your own identity, whereas authorization means being allowed access to the system<h3><br>
+<h3 align="center">Authentication means confirming your own identity, whereas authorization means being allowed access to the system</h3><br>

-<p>Servers need a way to know who a user is.
+Servers need a way to know who a user is.
 Once a server knows who the user is, it can decide which transactions and resources the user can access.
 Authentication means proving who you are; usually, you authenticate by providing a username and a secret password.
 HTTP provides a native facility for <b>HTTP authentication</b>.
-While it’s certainly possible to “roll your own” authentication facility on top of <b>HTTP forms</b> and <b>cookies</b>, for many situations, HTTP’s native authentication fits the bill nicely. </p>
+While it’s certainly possible to “roll your own” authentication facility on top of <b>HTTP forms</b> and <b>cookies</b>, for many situations, HTTP’s native authentication fits the bill nicely.

 ## HTTP: The Definitive Guide